jsxstyle/jsxstyle/.changeset/remove style group support.md

 ---
-'jsxstyle-webpack-plugin': major
+'jsxstyle': major
 ---

-Removed style group support.
+Removed style group support from the webpack plugin.